 “For mobile users and customers, collecting the right mobile app data will help ensure that an app stays useful and provide some insurance that if something goes wrong, it can be rolled back.” – Rizkiana Novitasari, IBM MobileFirst

 Whether you rely on first-party data from within your healthcare institution or acquire a data set from a third-party provider, selecting an app creation team that knows how to leverage the power of this information is vital to the success of your project, as well as the continued utility of this offering once consumers start providing feedback and usage data.
+When you start working with any app development company, they might or might not help you identify these areas of focus, and in the case of former, it could also enable them to suggest progressive changes to your app.

 Challenge #2: Coming up Short in Terms of HIPAA Compliance and the Protection of Private Client Information

 Like virtually any other facet of running a healthcare organization, it should come as no big surprise that your app must abide by the Health Insurance Portability and Accountability Act (HIPAA.)
 The alternative – a healthcare app that exposes an institution or brand to unnecessary risks and data breaches – can lead to severe fines, penalties, and backlash from users and patients’ rights advocates.
+Working with top mobile app development company firms can ease this part of the problem as they are well-versed with the norms of healthcare app development.

 - How does your app handle access to data via external entities?
 (Hacking/theft/etc.)